From Numbers to Narrative:

 In fact, 85% of those who consider themselves data literate report performing “very well” at work.
 Only 54% of non-data literate professionals would say the same.
 (From Qlik)

 By honing data skills, from analyzation through communication, professionals can strengthen their careers and expand their opportunities.
+Leveraging data visualization in presentations empowers presenters to visually convey key data points and effectively illustrate the stories from their data to executives and clients.

-How do you make a story out of data?
+How do you create storytelling with data?

 When faced with a set of data, the challenge is to understand that data and be able to communicate important insights with context so that the recipients of the information take appropriate action.